mcaserta/mcaserta.github.io/content/posts/time.md

 world, I can look up the contact in my logbook and the date and time info is going to match, as we are both adhering to the same standard: UTC.

 Now, suppose I have to schedule a skype chat with a fellow software developer in the US.
 I could write him an email and say something along the lines of *"see you on 2/3"*.
 In Italy, that would be the second day in the month of march, but to an US person, that would be the third day in the month of february.
-As you can see, how our chat is never going to happen.
+As you can see, our chat is never going to happen.

 These are only a few examples of the kind of issues that might arise when representing date and time information.
 Luckily enough, there is a